A five-girl idol group highly popular in Morimiya.

 - Neighbourhood-Friendly Gangsters: Dealing drugs on Yakuza territory is a no-no, and when an Eclipse gang starts dealing, he tries to shut them down.

-- Reasonable Authority Figure: For as shady as the Yakuza are (both in this game and in real life), this guy isn't a complete dick.
+- Reasonable Authority Figure: Shady as the Yakuza are (both in this game and in real life), this guy isn't a complete dick.
 He's open to hearing others out, will back down if presented with proof, and becomes a staunch ally of XRC once they help him prevent a turf war that would embroil all of Morimiya in violence.

 - Yakuza: He's the waka gashira of the Takahane Group.